US vaccine surplus grows by the day as expiration dates loom

 In Tennessee and North Carolina, demand for the COVID-19 vaccine has slowed down so much that they have given millions of doses back to the federal government, even though less than half of their total populations are vaccinated.

-Mississippi, the least vaccinated state in the country, is transferring inventory to Maine, which has one of the highest rates of immunization.
+Oklahoma has not asked for new doses from the government for more than a month, spurning its 200,000-a-week allotment.
 Around the country, states are rushing to use up doses before they expire this summer.

 The U.S. is confronted with an ever-growing surplus of coronavirus vaccine, looming expiration dates and stubbornly lagging demand at a time when the developing world is clamoring for doses to stem a rise in infections.